rob-murray/os-leaflet/README.md

 See [our demo](http://rob-murray.github.io/os-leaflet/) for an example of using the layer.

-### Products
+### Map products

-This layer is currently hard-coded to work with only Ordnance Survey products with 200x200 pixel tiles are working at the moment, the resolutions available are below.
+This layer is currently hard-coded to work with only Ordnance Survey products that have 200x200 pixel tiles at the moment, the resolutions available are below.
+Other products have varying tile sizes which don't play well with Leaflet, it prefers a power-of-2 stack.

 ```
 // OV0, OV1, OV2, MSR, MS, 250KR, 250K, 50KR, 50K, VMD